Garegin Apresov: Opinions of contemporaries

 During Apresov's work in Persia, he was described by British diplomats as an energetic communist worker and ardent propagandist.
 Their reports also included the epithet "the notorious Armenian communist."
 On the other hand, the British envoy to Persia, Percy Loraine, remarked about Apresov that if he were given enough rope, he would hang himself.
 This English idiom means that some people need only be given freedom to act in order to compromise or ruin themselves through their own mistakes.

+According to British intelligence reports from 1922, while serving as Deputy People's Commissar of Justice of the Azerbaijan SSR in 2021, Apresov "was often instrumental in obtaining the remission of sentences of death imposed by the Extraordinary Commission in Baku".

 The defector G. S. Agabekov noted Apresov’s love of adventure and risk, as well as his value as an intelligence officer.
+Iranian figure Abol Hassan Ebtehaj mentioned that Apresov was "a very, very bold person and interfered in everything."

 In 1927, the USSR Plenipotentiary Representative in Persia K. K. Yurenev described Apresov as follows:A peculiar worker.
 A capable person, but a great advertiser, with a certain adventurism bias.
 Likes to pull the wool over people's eyes.
 Knows Persian well and knows people; an excellent intelligence officer; knows how to position himself.
 He can be put to serious work.
 The Central Control Commission once decided to fire him.
 Friction with the authorities and with Reza.
 Domineering.
 Needs to be closer to party organizations.
 Politically prepared.There are reviews of Apresov from European travelers.
 For example, Swedish traveler Sven Hedin, who met Apresov in Urumqi, described him as an open, good-natured and cheerful person with a good sense of humor.
 Apresov significantly helped Hedin in obtaining permits from the Chinese authorities to organize his expedition.
 Hedin claimed that Apresov wielded more power in Xinjiang than Governor Shen Shicai.
 According to Hedin, Apresov saved the entire expedition, and possibly his own life.
 Hedin was also warmly received at the USSR Consulate General, and a large banquet was organized in honor of the meeting.

 English traveler and diplomat Eric Teichman was also warmly received at the USSR Consulate General and even participated in the lavish 12-hour celebration of October Revolution Day, which ended with a screening of a Soviet film about Chapayev.
 Teichman noted the exceptional hospitality of Apresov and his staff.
 After Apresov was arrested by NKVD officers in 1937, he was, among others, accused of espionage with Teichman.